-For teacher preparation, we developed a course, which based on our previous research for the general context increase the Science and Technology Literacy (STL) to prospective teachers, as crucial factor for a modern, technologically based society.
+Concerning the preparation of teachers, we developed a course, which was based on our previous research for the general context of increasing the Science and Technology Literacy (STL) of prospective teachers, as a crucial factor for a modern, technologically based society.

-Implementation framework TPACK
+1.5.Implementation framework TPACK

-As part of ICT, requires teachers to have the proper TPACK (Technological Pedagogical Content Knowledge).
-TPACK refers to the synthesized form of knowledge for the purpose of integrating ICT/educational technology into classroom teaching and learning.
+As part of ICT, it is required by teachers to have the proper TPACK (Technological Pedagogical Content Knowledge).
+TPACK refers to the synthesized form of knowledge for the purpose of integrating ICT/educational technology into the classroom's teaching and learning process.
 As a framework, it has been employed to design teacher education curriculum, to frame literature review pertaining to ICT or educational technology, to unpack ICT-integrated lessons, to design classroom use of ICT and to help teachers work with ICT (Angeli & Valanides, 2009; Chai, Koh, & Chin-Chung, 2013; Jimoyiannis, 2010; Koehler & Mishra, 2005).

-The Research
+2.The Research

-The aim of the present research, in the context of the utilizing ICT in education, it to investigate whether teachers successfully integrate ER in real day-to-day teaching and which are their goals.
-Was designed and evaluated a curriculum as an undergraduate course in ER for university students (teachers to be) with proposing which topics to include, kind of activities develop, how it will be planned and organized to lead in increase the students' knowledge, and skills.
-And positive attitudes against to ER.
-The axes to be investigated:
+The aim of the present research, in the context of utilizing ICT in education, is to investigate whether teachers successfully integrate ER in real day-to-day teaching and which their goals are.
+A curriculum was designed and evaluated for an undergraduate course in ER for university students (teachers to be) proposing which topics to include, what kind of activities to develop, how the lesson will be planned and organized to lead to the increase of the students' knowledge, and skills and positive attitudes towards ER.
+The axes to be investigated were:

-- 1. How do they perceive the usefulness of ER as a teaching tool? - 2.
-How do our university students (future teachers) create educational scenarios using ER on topics they want to teach? - 3.
-Do they recognize and incorporate in their teaching scenarios the features and activities of the ER? - 4.
-What criteria and objectives do the above option provide and how successful is this?
+1. How do they perceive the usefulness of ER as a teaching tool?

+2. How do our university students (future teachers) create educational scenarios using ER on topics they want to teach?

+3. Do they recognize and incorporate the features and activities of ER in their teaching scenarios?

+4. What criteria and objectives do the above options provide and how successful are they?

-The objective of this study are the adoption of appropriate Educational Robotics activities in order to be consistent with the educational objectives.
+The objective of this study is the adaptation of appropriate ER activities in order to be consistent with the educational objectives.

-The process of the research (course taught) was the (a) Training of future teachers in Educational Robotics. (b) Investigation and recordings of knowledge, attitudes and profiles of future teachers. (c) Design and individual testing of teaching scenarios with an ER user and questionnaires.
+The process of the research (course taught) was the (a) training of future teachers in Educational Robotics, (b) investigation and recordings of knowledge, attitudes and profiles of future teachers, (c) design and individual testing of teaching scenarios with an ER user and questionnaires.

-It was necessary to highlight and categorize the characteristics of ER that support teachers to integrate into subjects related to the teaching of all subjects.
+It was necessary to emphasize and categorize the characteristics of ER so as to help teachers integrate them into the teaching process of all courses of the curriculum.

-Methodology: Action research
+3.Methodology: Action research

-Research design
+3.1.Research design

 A concurrent triangulation mixed methods design was used to investigate pre-service teachers' learning, and teaching when utilizing robotics technology (Robson, 2002).
-Quantitative and qualitative was collected data concurrently from multiple sources: (a) students' reports of ER engagements through weekly journals, (b) videos of robotics activities, (c) lesson plans and (d) student final questionnaires.
+Quantitative and qualitative data was collected concurrently from multiple sources: (a) students' reports of ER engagements through weekly journals, (b) videos of robotics activities, (c) lesson plans and (d) students' final questionnaires.

-Picture 1: Research framework
+Picture1: Research framework

-Multiple implementation of the course, with a gradual transformation of its form between two extreme situations; from "Content Knowledge" to "Pedagogical Knowledge" as educational tool based on the TPACK model.
-This methodology allowed the research and recording of the issues that arise concerning students' knowledge, skills and attitudes in order to carry out the final course planning.
+Multiple implementations of the course, with a gradual transformation of its form between two extreme situations; from "Content Knowledge" to "Pedagogical Knowledge" as an educational tool based on the TPACK model.
+This methodology allowed the research and recording of the issues that arose concerning students' knowledge, skills and attitudes in order to carry out the final course planning.

-Methodologically, action research is based on previous surveys (Anagnostakis, & Michaelides, 2007) on the development of engagement and familiarization of students in ER, as well as exemplary experiences in challenges and open end projects.
-Finally designing educational scenarios based on teaching models for EP activities (Alimisis, 2009; Catlin & Blamires, 2010; Komis, Romero, & Misirli, 2016; Lee et al., 2011; Ribeiro, Coutinho, & Costa, 2011).
+Methodologically, action research is based on previous surveys (Anagnostakis, & Michaelides, 2007) on the development of engagement and familiarization of students with ER, as well as exemplary experiences in challenges and open end projects.
+Finally designing educational scenarios based on teaching models for ER activities (Alimisis, 2009; Catlin & Blamires, 2010; Komis, Romero, & Misirli, 2016; Lee et al., 2011; Ribeiro, Coutinho, & Costa, 2011).